zuma-code/lab-js-presidents/README.md

 <br>

 Before you start working on the bonus iterations, you will need to enable the tests for the bonus iterations.
+You may have noticed that the test results for the bonus iterations are gray.
+This is because we disabled them intentionally to avoid overwhelming you with too many tests.

 The tests are located in the file `tests/bonus.specs.js`.
-To do this, remove the `x` from the first  `xdescribe()` block, like this:
+To enable the tests, remove the `x` from the first  `xdescribe()` block, like this:

 **Before:**
 ```js